 There are two types of options: calls and puts.
 The buyer of a call has the right to buy a stock at a set price until the option contract expires.
 The buyer of a put has the right to sell a stock at a set price until the contract expires.

-If you own an underlying stock or other security, a protective put position involves purchasing put options, on a share-for-share basis, on the same stock (watch video to the right).
+If you own an underlying stock or other security, a protective put position involves purchasing put options, on a share-for-share basis, on the same stock.
 This is in contrast to a covered call which involves selling a call on a stock you own.
 Options traders who are more comfortable with call options can think of purchasing a put to protect a long stock position much like a synthetic long call.

 A hypothetical trade